Human Technopole in sintesi

 Central Genomics Facility (F1)

-It will be equipped with advanced technological instruments for the study of human genome, for example last generation sequencers.
+Advanced technological instruments for the study of the human genome, including last generation sequencers.

 Imaging Facility (F2)